What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Candidates coming from different stages will have a different skill set.

-Someone that’s from a later stage company might have trouble getting their hands dirty while someone from an earlier stage company might not have the skills down the line to help provide guidance on scaling sales.
+Someone from a larger company might have trouble getting their hands dirty, while someone from an earlier-stage company might not have the skills down the line to provide guidance on scaling.

-Look at experience handling budget and headcount for true leader hires
+Look at experience handling budget and headcount when hiring true leaders

 If you’re hiring more of an individual contributor, these skills will be less important.

-If you do decide to hire a true leader, don’t lean too into the strategy side of things.
-You may end up with a hire that is more interested in getting customer feedback and trying to scale sales over time vs getting revenue right now.
+If you do decide to hire a true leader, don't lean too much into the strategy side of things.
+You may end up with a hire that is more interested in getting customer feedback and trying to scale over time than getting revenue right now.

-Our recommendation is looking for someone that at least might show some of these skills.
+Our recommendation is to look for someone who at least might demonstrate some of these skills.
 They will be needed as your company grows.

 We probably don’t have to tell you that hiring and budget mistakes are costly for early-stage founders.